-The hospital takes its name from the mountain in Italy, where St Francis of Assisi was said to receive the Stigmata (imprint of the five wounds of Christ).
+The hospital takes its name from the mountain in Italy, where St Francis of Assisi was said to have received the Stigmata (imprint of the five wounds of Christ).
 He led a life of radical simplicity and gospel joy, witnessing God’s love for all people and all creation by loving and reverencing each and every person he met, from lepers to Sultans and Popes to the ordinary townspeople.

 Mount Alvernia Hospital began in the summer of 1947 when three FMDM Sisters left England for China.
 They had been commissioned to work with the Irish Friars Minor in their Franciscan Missionary outreach.
 Due to the advancement of the Communist troops, the Sisters were ordered to abandon their mission in China and go to Hong Kong, where they stayed with the Maryknoll Sisters.